lennartkerkvliet/statutes/rules-of-procedure.md

 Moreover, the Bureau can also call a vote to suspend a Bureau member if that member has become a serious liability to IFLRY’s reputation, is suspected of some serious misconduct, or is suspected of fraudulent behaviour.
 Such a vote has to be called for by at least 3 Bureau members, and announced to the Bureau and MOs at least 2 weeks before the Bureau vote for suspension.
 The announcement has to include the grounds on which the 3 Bureau members believe this paragraph to be applicable.
 For this vote the member whom is proposed to be suspended has no vote, and the vote is carried if and only if   no present Bureau member vote against it, and a majority of Bureau votes cast being in favour (counting present abstentions as votes cast).

 A suspension removes a Bureau member from his or her position up to and including the next GA, unless a simple majority of the Bureau vote to remove the suspension.
-In a case where the suspension still stands, there will be a vote of no confidence against the suspended member organised as per the procedure in Article 3.6.4 Expulsion and replacement at the next General Assembly.
+In a case where the suspension still stands, there will be a vote of no confidence against the suspended member organised as per the procedure in [Article 3.6.4 Expulsion and Replacement](#ga-elections-expulsion) at the next General Assembly.
 If the motion of no- confidence fails the member is reinstated.
-If a motion of no-confidence is carried, elections organised as per the procedure in Article 3.6.4 Expulsion and replacement.
+If a motion of no-confidence is carried, elections organised as per the procedure in [Article 3.6.4 Expulsion and Replacement](#ga-elections-expulsion).

 If a Bureau member is suspended, the subsequent vacant position can be filled by the remaining bureau, under the same regulations as that for resigning Bureau members under Article 3.6.4 Expulsion and replacement.

 ## Term
 The President, the Secretary General and Treasurer are elected for the period of two (2) years until the next General Assembly.
 The four Vice-Presidents are elected for the period of one (1) year until the next General Assembly.
 Notwithstanding the right of the General Assembly to put the Bureau on question and to force Bureau Members to resign.

-## Bureau obligations
+## Bureau Obligations

 ### Action Plan
 Every newly elected Bureau shall draft an Action Plan for the whole mandate within the next two (2) months after its election.
 This Plan of Action will be sent to the member organisations no later than these two (2) months after the General Assembly.
 The Action Plan will be adopted at the first General Assembly after the General Assembly in which the Bureau is elected.

 ### Annual and Interim Report
 The Bureau will have to submit for adoption once a year an Annual Report at least 2 (two) weeks before the start of the General Assembly.
 The Annual Report outlines the achievements of the organisation in relation to the objectives laid down in the Action Plan.
 The Annual Report will be presented by the President.